Myrrh (Commiphora molmol)

 Antidiabetic medications: possible additive hypoglycemic effects.

-Pregnancy medications: AVOID.
+Pregnancy medications: avoid.

 Other anti-inflammatory herbs (boswellia, turmeric): generally compatible — synergistic effects possible.

-Praziquantel/triclabendazole: do NOT substitute myrrh for prescribed antiparasitic medications.
+Praziquantel/triclabendazole: do not substitute myrrh for prescribed antiparasitic medications.

 Frequently asked questions about Myrrh (Commiphora molmol)